Covid-19 Contact Tracing – Information Sheet

 - The Ministry of Health (MoH)

 MoH is the government department that oversees New Zealand’s health system.
 MoH is responsible for the development and deployment of the smart phone app.
 More information can be found on their website www.health.govt.nz/NZ-COVID-Tracer/QAAs.
+They are also taking requests via email to create posters for users who are having difficulty obtaining one through BusinessConnect – see below for details.

 - Ministry of Business Innovation and Employment (MBIE) GS1 NZ Collaboration